Adderall Risks: Much More Than You Wanted To Know

 Intravenous use of prescription stimulants is particularly dangerous.
 In particular, intravenous (IV) abuse of methylphenidate may result in talcosis.
 Talcosis is a reaction to talc, a filler and lubricant in methylphenidate and other oral medication.
 This inflammation reaction occurs in the lungs and related consequences include lower lobe panacinar emphysema.

 People aren’t dying because their psychiatrist gave them Adderall 10 mg bid.
 They’re dying because they ground it up, injected it into their bloodstream, and had their lungs turn into talc.
 The people dying of stimulant use are doing things so horrifying you could not possibly imagine them even if you took ten times your prescribed dose of Adderall and used all of it to focus on writing a report on the most horrifying ways you could possibly use Adderall.
-Did you know that 13% of Massachussetts college students have ground up Ritalin and snorted it up their nose?
+Did you know that 13% of Massachusetts college students have ground up Ritalin and snorted it up their nose?
 Did you know the first case report of Ritalin abuse involved a patient who was taking 125 Ritalin pills daily?
 All of these people are out there, and still only 25 people die of stimulant-related causes per year!

 My impression is that, in particularly at-risk people, stimulants may add +1/1000 to the risk of heart attacks per year, and +1/10,000 risk of long-term psychosis.
 Everything else in this category can be rounded down to zero.